krrun16/AerobicTextReview/README.md

 - Percent_of_Instruction.py 	{Finds Percent of Instruction from a Wav import, dB threshold TBD}

-- Silence_Remove.py 		{a program that silences sound below a threshold generated with ML}
+- Silence_Remove.py 		{a program that silences sound below a threshold generated with ML - a potential approach}
 Github doc: https://github.com/ngbala6/Audio-Processing/blob/master/Silence-Remove/silenceremove.py